zaffnet/nteract/packages/directory-listing/src/components/name.md

 import { Name } from "@nteract/directory-listing";
 ```

-Use to show a stylized name of the file or directory in a listing.
+The `Name` is a container component can be used to show a stylized name of the file or directory in a listing.
+Generally, you'll want the child of this component to be a link to the path of the file that you'd like the user to click to open.

 ```jsx
 <Name>